-It was 2019 when Her Majesty’s Revenue and Customs (HMRC) went live with the Making Tax Digital (MTD) for VAT initiative as part of the movement towards digitization in finance.
+It was 2019 when Her Majesty’s Revenue and Customs (HMRC) went live with the Making Tax Digital (MTD) for VAT initiative as part of the movement towards digitisation in finance.
 The movement had a single, simple vision: upgrade the entire tax system and end the dread that businesses associated with submitting taxes.
 All this by 2020.
 However, it now feels like forever since we were told “Tax returns will become a thing of the past”, with a global pandemic stalling progress on building the tax system of the future.
 In fact, a recent report uncovered four out of five UK businesses were still lacking Making Tax Digital software, with many still searching for compatible tools in order to be compliant.

 Despite a few bumps in the road, the ambitious initiative has seen HMRC transform itself into one of the most advanced tax administrations.
 In a world where business processes are becoming increasingly digital, software systems such as Accounts Payable (AP) automation are preventing finance teams from making costly errors as well as providing better tools for record-keeping and auditing purposes.